How to become a personal trainer

 Figure out your niche

-You can always undertake additional qualifications to branch out into other areas at any point in your career, but while you’re establishing yourself you should have a particular niche in mind.
+You can always undertake additional qualifications to branch out into other areas at any point in your career, but while you’re establishing yourself, you should have a particular personal training niche in mind.
 It’ll more clearly define your identity in the marketplace and dictate the direction of your career.
 You should factor it all in before making a decision.

 It’s quite common for personal trainers to pair fitness qualifications with related qualifications in fields such as nutrition.
 This can really give you an edge in the marketplace, as it shows that you offer a more comprehensive service to prospective clients.